2019 March 22

 January 21 2006

 In the first hours of January 21 the asteroid 2006BA was traveling at about 750’000 km from the Earth.
-It was quite rapid and it was heading in the south direction.
+It was quite rapid and it was heading to the south.
 Its brightness was around the 17 mag.
 That night only the friend Peter Birtwhistle of the Great Shefford Observatory (obs code J95) and I from Gnosca (obs code 143) were observing 2006BA.
 Curiously Peter was shooting CCD pictures exactly at the same moment as I did.

-Here the positional astrometry of two contemporary observations(to the tenth of a second):
+Here the astrometry of two contemporary observations(to the tenth of a second):

 K06B00A C2006 01 21.01788207 28 30.93 +00 56 21.5 16.8 R J95